UW has a Top 10 defense in every major category but this one

 UW’s defense is so elite it joins Alabama when it comes to being a Top 10 unit in the aforementioned categories.

-There is one thing UW is arguably struggling.
-It’s creating turnovers.
-A hallmark of last year’s defense, the Huskies have not forced opponents into turnovers.
-For those wondering, UW is tied for 34th — out of 130 Football Bowl Subdivision teams — in the nation with 13 turnovers.
+Creating turnovers, however, is one thing UW is arguably struggling with.
+A hallmark of last year’s defense, the Huskies have not forced opponents into turnovers this season, just 13 so far.
+For those wondering, UW is tied for 34th — out of 130 Football Bowl Subdivision teams — in the nation.

 “I think we gotta do a better job of that,” UW junior linebacker Tevis Bartlett said Tuesday.
 “I know we didn’t have any in the last game and we might have had one the game before that.